- Rail Trail

 Traralgon to Glengarry (8 km)

-- The official trail head in Traralgon is 500m north of the Princes Highway on the Maffra Rd with a rail trail car park a further 1.5km on at the Burnetts Rd intersection
+- The official trailhead is 1 km north of the Princes Hwy on Traralgon- Maffra Rd near Marshalls Rd, but the car park is a further 1.1 km north at the Burnets Rd intersection.
+No toilets

-- Picturesque views across the Latrobe floodplain and adjoining farmland requiring an impressively long embankment and four bridges.
-The original old bridge trusses and pylons have been reused with new decking and handrails.
+- There are picturesque views across the Latrobe River floodplain and adjoining farmland with an impressively long embankment and four bridges.
+The original trusses and pylons have been topped with decking and handrails.

 Glengarry to Cowwarr (16 km)

-- The trail continues north to Toongabbie through a high-quality patch of remnant native grassland, with wildflowers in spring
+- The trail runs north to Toongabbie through a patch of remnant native grassland, with wildflowers in spring.

-- Toongabbie to Cowwarr features peaceful, car-free riding through dairy country.
+- Toongabbie to Cowwarr features peaceful riding through dairy country.

-- About 3 km on from Toongabbie the path crosses a deep gorge with stone walls and steel barricades.
-These barriers were installed in the 1950s to slow down the erosive effects of Fells Creek
+- About 3km after Toongabbie the path crosses a deep gorge with stone walls and steel barricades.
+These were installed in the 1950s to slow the erosion caused by Fells Creek.

-- At Cowwarr, the station platform can be seen 150m along the trail.
-Several original bridges remain in place
+- At Cowwarr, the station platform is 150m along the trail and several original bridges remain.

-Toongabbie is a small town with only one store.
+Toongabbie is a small town with a general store.

 Cowwarr to Maffra (28 km)

-- The former Dawson railway siding is now a flora reserve
+- The former Dawson siding is now a flora reserve.

-- The next 6.5 km to to McKinnons Rd are on a rougher surface but suitable for hybrid bikes.
-The next 3km are an excellent gravel surface into Tinamba
+- The 6.5km to McKinnons Rd has a rougher surface but is suitable for hybrid and cyclocross bikes.
+The next 3km have an excellent gravel surface.

-- From Tinamba the trail has an excellent surface and crosses several restored creek crossings
+- From Tinamba the trail has an good surface and features several restored creek crossings.

-- In Maffra service roads along the main road need to be used to get through the CBD and back to the original alignment a bit further east of the old station, take care on the busy road.
-The old railway station has also been sold or leased off.
+- In Maffra, the service lanes along Johnson St need to be used to get through the CBD and back to the original alignment east of the old station.
+Take care on the busy road.
+The old station is still in Railway Place.

-Tinamba is a small town with a cafe and restaurant
+Tinamba is a small town with a general store and hotel.

 Maffra is a regional centre with many facilities including cafes and restaurants.